Sacred Art of Living is a non-profit center for Spiritual Education and Training

-To transform suffering by discovering the sacred in every aspect of living & dying.
+To transform suffering by discovering the sacred in every aspect of living and dying.

-Our unique workshop-retreats are inspired by the perennial teachings of the Sacred Art of Living & Dying-- which challenge all of us to live out of our deepest convictions and priorites
+Our unique workshop-retreats are inspired by the perennial teachings of the Sacred Art of Living and Dying-- which challenge all of us to live out of our deepest convictions and priorites.

 - Healing the Healers: By supporting all persons in the helping and healing professions